 Pacing can make or break a film.
 A slow scene can ratchet up tension or bore the audience to tears.
 A fast scene can raise the audience’s heart rates or just give them headaches.
 Some editors cut scenes several different ways before they find the right pacing, so don’t be disheartened if you have to recut a few times.
 Remember that a drama can be slower, lingering on the characters — their expressions and body language — but if you’re making a comedy, speed is especially important.

-Once you’ve got a final cut that you’re happy with, you can focus on finalising sound, colour and special effects.
+Once you’ve got a final cut that you’re happy with, you can focus on finalizing sound, color, and special effects.

 Editing for social media.

 All the rules of editing video apply to social media.
-If you’re editing and sharing Facebook, Instagram or YouTube videos, keep in mind the screen size of a typical smartphone and the shortened attention spun of someone looking at their phone.
+If you’re editing and sharing Facebook, Instagram, or YouTube videos, keep in mind the screen size of a typical smartphone and the shortened attention span of someone looking at their phone.

 Don’t waste time.
 You’ve got only about two or three seconds to hook your viewer.
 “Movement is really helpful.
 If you’re doing a 30-second sizzle (a short promotional video) for a music video, it should have fast cuts and interesting transitions,” audio and video editor Lo Boutillette says.
 It’s important to show some highlights but not give everything away — you want people to click to see more.